-- Connection design must meet all relevant requirements outlined in the General Notes to the Designer section. - The specified yield strength values presented in this table are the mean test value using the minor diameter of the fastener in accordance with CSA 086:24 Clause 17.6.2.1. - The allowable insertion torque is determined in accordance with EAD 130118-01-0603, where the ratio of the torsional strength to the insertion torque should be at least 1.5. - The specified tensile and shear resistance values presented in this table are the 5th percentile test value with a confidence internal of 75% in accordance with CSA 086:24 Clauses 17.6.2.2 and 17.6.2.3. - The factored tensile resistance shall be calculated in accordance with CSA O86:24 Clause 12.12.8.4.6.
-The factored shear resistance shall be calculated in accordance with CSA O86:24 Clause 12.12.10.6.
+- Connection design must meet all relevant requirements of the General Notes to the Designer section. - Bending yield strength is determined in accordance with ASTM F1575 using the minor diameter of the fastener - The allowable insertion torque is determined in accordance with EAD 130118-01-0603, where the ratio of torsional strength to insertion torque should be at least 1.5. - Specified bending yield strength, tensile resistance, and shear strength values presented in this table are based on ICC-ESR-3179 (2024).